-Two of the course modules might be held in France, and therefore, the students must be prepaired for a stay of some months in France.
+Two of the course modules will be held in France, and therefore, the students must be prepaired for a stay of some months in France.
+The student should also hold their Master project in an European University, if possible.
 Learning outcomes: